Meniscus Tear: Gentle Non-Invasive Care Options

 Why Steroid Injections Into The Knee Must Be Stopped

-Another published study in the Journal of Bone and Joint reported that patients who opted for steroid injections for knee pain had a much higher risk for total knee replacement surgery or TKR.
-Therefore, if you are in pain and need help, consider non-invasive methods of knee treatment for your meniscus before going in for surgery or steroid injections.
+Another published study in the Journal of Bone and Joint reported that patients who opted for steroid injections for knee discomfort had a much higher risk for total knee replacement surgery or TKR.
+Therefore, if you are in discomfort and need help, consider non-invasive methods of knee care for your meniscus before going in for surgery or steroid injections.

 Types Of Meniscal Tear Surgery